davidfowl/aspire-13-samples/node-express-redis/README.md

 - **AddYarp**: Single endpoint for frontend and API with path transforms
 - **AddRedis**: In-memory data store with automatic connection injection
 - **PublishWithStaticFiles**: Frontend embedded in YARP for publish mode
-- **Dual-Mode Operation**: Vite HMR in run mode, static files in publish mode
+- **Dual-Mode Operation**: Vite HMR in run mode, Vite build output in publish mode

 ## Running